-Schedule - The Naturalist Training Program occurs on four consecutive Saturdays, 9 am to 5 pm, at the beginning of the Spring semester.
+Schedule - The Land Management Training Program occurs on five consecutive Saturdays, 9 am to 5 pm, at the beginning of each semester.
 Please view the Calendar (click on the Calendar tab below the banner photo on the home page).

 Additional Information - At the end of the training there is a quiz that trainees must pass.